prasidda/portfolio/README.md

 npm run build
 ```

-## Notes for Recruiters

-This portfolio was created as part of my CS journey and demonstrates my skills in modern front-end development.
-I'm open to internships or entry-level roles where I can contribute to real products and continue learning.

 ## Contact

 Feel free to connect with me through the contact information included on the site.